bitovi/academy/src/technology-consulting/6-communication-methods.md

 Best practices:

 - **Always start a thread when responding to a specific message:** Whenever you respond to a particular message or topic, use a thread rather than responding directly in the channel.
 This ensures the original message and the replies stay connected and don’t get lost in the larger conversation.
+This also prevents unnecessary notifications and keeps conversations organized.
 - **Encourage others to use threads:** If a conversation starts to unfold in a channel without a thread, gently remind others to continue in a thread.
 For example, you can respond within the thread and say, “Let’s keep this conversation in the thread to avoid losing context.”
 - **Keep separate ideas in separate threads:** Don’t hesitate to break out separate ideas or subtopics into their own threads.
 Even within a single channel, multiple threads can exist simultaneously.
 By breaking ideas apart, you make it easier for team members to engage with the specific topics that are relevant to them.
 - **Use threads to explore topics before moving to meetings:** If a discussion in a thread is becoming lengthy or is difficult to resolve via chat, consider scheduling a meeting to discuss the topic more deeply.
 This is especially useful when back-and-forth messaging is taking too much time.
 Once the meeting is completed, share meeting notes or a summary in the thread to “close the loop” and provide final resolution.